Akshay-Bhargav/soc-design-program/README.md

 ![spice](https://github.com/Akshay-Bhargav/soc-design-program/assets/168112516/9ec96ec9-1ca6-48e3-aa39-621495fe30c4)

 #### Circuits design step
-Library and user defined specs are like :
+Library and user defined specs defines:
-The cell height:The height of the cells is defined by the powelines and one has to design the cell with required drive strength with that defined height.
+* The cell height:The height of the cells is defined by the powelines and one has to design the cell with required drive strength with that defined height.
-Supply voltage: The top level design will mention the voltage level for the ciruit and the library developer has to develop the cell working for the specific voltage with considerations of the noise margin.
+* Supply voltage: The top level design will mention the voltage level for the ciruit and the library developer has to develop the cell working for the specific voltage with considerations of the noise margin.
-Metal layer:There are specific rules while placing the different metal and other layers over each other.
+* Metal layer:There are specific rules while placing the different metal and other layers over each other.
-Pin locations: Library designer should be sure about the pin locations and the rules for presenting the pins.
+* Pin locations: Library designer should be sure about the pin locations and the rules for presenting the pins.

 The Design setps include 3 parts:
    - Ciruit design